webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Speaks-for-the-Land.md

 ---
 aliases:
-  - Speaks for the Land
+- "Speaks for the Land"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/
-title: Speaks for the Land
-collection: Foci
-kind: Compendium
 ---

 ## Speaks for the Land
 Your spiritual connection to nature and the environment grants you mystical abilities.